 The New York Health Care Proxy Law allows you to appoint a person you trust to make healthcare decisions on your behalf if you can’t make them for yourself.
 You can also appoint an alternate who will take over if your first choice is unable or unwilling.
-Before you make any decisions, speak with a qualified estate planning attorney.
+Before you make any decisions, speak with a qualified Long Island estate planning attorneys.

 Anyone age 18 or older can choose an agent.
 This law is not just for the elderly, but for anyone who recognizes that there are any number of ways an adult can become incapacitated or unable to communicate their wishes.